Testing Tail Weight of a Distribution Via Hazard Rate: Experiments

 \section{Experiments}

-In this section, we present experiments that validate our theoretical results.
-Through experiments on synthetic data, we show that our statistic works in practice to distinguish between Gaussian and Lomax distributions.
-The algorithm we run is one with weaker theoretical guarantees -- in particular, we do not consider two different granularities of bucketing for approximating the derivative in the experiments presented in this section.
+We present experiments that validate our theoretical results.
+Through experiments on synthetic data, we demonstrate that our statistic distinguishes between Gaussian (light-tailed) and Lomax (heavy-tailed) distributions.
+The algorithm we run has weaker theoretical guarantees, as we do not consider both granularities of bucketing during derivative approximation.